niflostancu/rpi-debian-build-scripts/Readme.md

   want to run it from (e.g., internal eMMC / SD card or even PCIe / SATA SSDs).

 2. Boot the Raspberry PI (or similar embedded device) into a live distro (e.g., from USB).
-Arch Linux works best for this purpose ;)
+Arch Linux works best for this purpose ;) Alternatively, a separate Debian-based image built using `build-image.sh` will also work, though you will need to manually install some packages (e.g., partition manager, FS utils, `arch-install-scripts`).

 3. Partition your disk(s) to have at least a RaspberryPI FAT32 boot partition (usually, 256MB is enough) and an empty `ext4` partition to install the rootfs